wickedlyethan/wickedlyethan.github.io/content/Uses.md

 ---
 title: "Uses"
 type: single
-updated: 2025-07-14
 ---
 I love tech and gadgets and thinking about how my setups have changed over the years.
 Following in the footsteps of [many](https://uses.tech/) indieweb-ers, here's my Uses page where I list out stuff I use and love!

-`Last Updated: {{% param updated %}}`
+`Last Updated: 2026-02-23`

 ## Computers

 - Apple Macbook M4 Air
+- DIY Linux desktop with a Ryzen 9600X and RTX 5060ti in a Lian-Li A3 mATX case
 - Lenovo M900 for my [homelab]({{<ref "/blog/2024-10-05 my new homelab.md">}})
-- DIY Windows desktop with an i5-9600k, RTX 2070 Super, 16 GB of RAM – only used for multiplayer games and music library management
 - Synology DiskStation DS118

 ## My desk